OviSarkar62/POSView/README.md

 ## Client-side functionality

-The client-side of the application is a SPA built with React.
+The client-side of the application is built with React.
 The user interface provides the following functionality:

 - View a list of all products, customers, and sales
 - Create a new product, customer, or sale